BrockCruess/BROCK-bot/README.md

 - Discord buttons only remain functional for a few minutes, so expired buttons will be deleted and reposted to the logs channel automatically every 5 minutes

 - Great for cleaning up support ticket channels that have been closed for a configured number of days

+### Activity Roles

+- Assigns specific roles to users based on their activity in the server

+- Configurable activity thresholds for each role

 <br/>